- Bachelor in General Studies

 Students are encouraged to begin this process early in their sophomore year.
 This affords them an opportunity to develop their ideas and to find the necessary faculty support in a timely fashion.
 Students need to realize that while some proposals are approved, not all Individual Major Program proposals receive the approval of the Committee for Interdisciplinary Studies.
 So it is imperative to have a viable alternative plan that will not delay the student’s graduation date.

-Generally, proposals are not accepted after the end of a student's junior year.
+Generally, proposals are not accepted after the first term of a student's junior year.
 At the time of proposal submission, no more than half the courses for the proposed major can be completed and/or currently elected.

 How to Apply

 To be considered by the Committee for Interdisciplinary Studies, students must submit a complete proposal by the appropriate deadline.
 To be complete, a proposal must include the following information: